jxxsheng/SC2006-SOFTWARE-ENGINEERING/README.md

 export default router;
 ```

-_Submission: This repository is submitted to Nanyang Technological University Singapore as a project for module SC2006 AY2024_
+_Submission: This repository is submitted to Nanyang Technological University Singapore as a project for SC2006 in AY2024_